 4. Is the Furnace Getting Electricity?

-5. Is the Furnace Switch Working Properly?
+5. Is the Furnace Switch Operating Properly?

 6. Condensate Drainage

-7. Check Vents for Blockage
+7. Assess Vents for Blockage

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to a variety of issues, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with regular professional tune-ups can help to reduce these factors.
-During your tune-up, your maintenance technician will clean and check over your unit, identifying areas of concern.
-They can identify failing parts in need of replacement before they become a bigger problem.
-A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner house because your HVAC equipment will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
-A poorly-maintained HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to provide exceptional indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
-A Longer-Lasting HVAC System
+Keeping your heating system maintained with regular professional tune-ups can virtually eliminate these factors.
+During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of wear and tear.
+They can identify failing parts in need of replacement before they become a serious problem.
+A tune-up alone could instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner residence because your HVAC unit will be distributing clean air through a clean air filter.
+Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
+A neglected HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.

-It’s preferable to take action now and be prepared than to regret it during the coldsnap of the century when your furnace takes a dive.
+It’s better to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace isn’t working.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.